mediacrossinginc/ScalaStorm/README.md

 * Download [sbt](https://github.com/harrah/xsbt/wiki) version 0.10.1 or above
 * clone this project
-* In the root project dir, type `sbt run`.
+* In the root project dir, type `sbt test:run`.
 SBT will automatically download all dependencies, compile the code, and give you a menu of topologies to run.

 To help you get started, the ExclamationTopology and WordCountTopology examples from storm starter have been included.